FredHutch/easybuild-life-sciences/docs/sw_inventory/chorus-bio-modules-24.04.md

 suite.
 It enables users to design their own custom molecular modeling algorithms using Rosetta sampling methods and energy functions.

- - [PyTorch/2.1.2-foss-2023a](Tensors and Dynamic neural networks in Python with strong GPU acceleration.
+ - [PyTorch/2.6.0-foss-2024a-CUDA-12.6.0](Tensors and Dynamic neural networks in Python with strong GPU acceleration.
 PyTorch is a deep learning framework that puts Python first.)
 Tensors and Dynamic neural networks in Python with strong GPU acceleration.
 PyTorch is a deep learning framework that puts Python first.
  - [PyTorch-bundle/2.1.2-foss-2023a-CUDA-12.1.1](PyTorch with compatible versions of official Torch extensions.)
 [easyconfig](https://github.com/FredHutch/easybuild-life-sciences/blob/master/easyconfigs/p/PyTorch-bundle/PyTorch-bundle-2.1.2-foss-2023a-CUDA-12.1.1.eb)
 PyTorch with compatible versions of official Torch extensions.
+ - [Pyomo/6.7.3-foss-2023a](Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating and analyzing optimization models. ) Pyomo is a Python-based open-source software package that supports a diverse set of optimization capabilities for formulating and analyzing optimization models.
  - [Pysam/0.22.1-GCC-13.3.0](Pysam is a python module for reading and manipulating Samfiles.
  It's a lightweight wrapper of the samtools C-API.
 Pysam also includes an interface for tabix.)
 Pysam is a python module for reading and manipulating Samfiles.